Serer religion: Raan festival

 The Raan festival of Tukar takes place in the old village of Tukar founded by Lamane Jegan Joof (or Lamane Djigan Diouf in French speaking Senegal) around the 11th century.
 It is headed by his descendants (the Lamanic lineage).
 The Raan occurs every year on the second Thursday after the appearance of the new moon in April.
 On the morning of Raan, the Lamane would prepare offerings of millet, sour milk and sugar.
 After sunrise, the Lamane makes a visit to the sacred pond – the shrine of Saint Luguuñ Joof who guided Lamane Jegan Joof after he migrated from Lambaye (north of Sine).
 The Lamane would make an offering to Saint Luguuñ and spends the early morning in ritual prayer and meditation.
 After that, he makes a tour of Tukar and perform ritual offerings of milk, millet and wine as well as small animals at key shrines, trees, and sacred locations.
 The people make their way to the compound of the chief Saltigue (the Serer high priests and priestess – who are the "hereditary rain priests selected from the Lamane's lineage for their oracular talent").

 Religious law

 Day of rest

 In Serer religion, Monday is the day of rest.
 Cultural activities such as Njom or "Laamb" (Senegalese wrestling) and weddings are also prohibited on Thursday.
+Monday and Thursday are religious days.
+The Serers make offerings and libations to the pangool (ancestral spirits represented by the serpent) on Mondays and Thursdays.
+On Mondays, religious prayers and libations starts early during the day as it is a day of prayer, reflection, and family amongst the orthodox followers of the faith.
+In keeping with the societal aspect of the Serer "Jom" philosophy (lit. honour), family life such as meals, rest, and receptions takes place in the open air, and Serer dances and folk songs such as the njuup are organized every Saturday.
+The "Jom" is a Serer code of values which includes religious, societal, economic, political, and ecological values.